imanghafoori1/laravel-MasterPass/README.md

 ### Not every body should be allowed use master password:

-You may only allow admin users with special privileges to use the master password:
+To be really secure and sleep better at night, You may only allow admin users with special privileges to use the master password:

-So first they have to log in and then use master password to to login into someone else's account.
+That way, first they have to login in to their own accounts and then use master password to to login into someone else's account.

 ```php